jiscdev/analytics-udd/entity_descriptions.md

 ## Description of course_subject entity
 A course_subject describes the subject or subjects of study of a course, using a specified subject classification system.

+# event
+## Description of event entity
+The event entity records events that might be attended by a student in the future.
+These include events linked to modules or courses, such as lectures and seminars, as well as other more general events, such as induction meetings.
+Data about events will often, but not exclusively, be drawn from timetabling systems.
+The primary purpose of the event entity is to record the details of events that a student was registered to attend, or expected to attend.
+Subsequently, the xapi data may describe whether or not a student attended.

 # institution
 ## Description of institution entity
 An institution is the overall provider of one or more courses.
 Example: University of Gloucestershire.